Search by Keyword

 It’s easy to point back a little further to reveal the origins of this trend.
 The effects of “The Summer Of Love” propelled these sentiments seemingly for the first time with The Rascals’ “People Got To Be Free” and The Youngbloods' “Get Together” notably blasting this idealistic message from that generation’s transistor radios.
 And there probably aren’t many contesters to the fact that The Beatles were right there from the beginning pointing the direction with their anthem “All You Need Is Love,” echoed by John Lennon’s “Give Peace A Chance” two years later.

 What Beatles enthusiasts will be quick to point out, however, is that they actually pre-dated 1967, the so-called “Summer Of Love,” by nearly two years.
 With amazing forethought, they spearheaded this movement with their first ever love song that spoke of a whole different kind of “love.”
-In December of 1965, John Lennon and Paul McCartney released a composition that author Barry Miles (in the book "Many Years From Now") called “one of the first hippie anthems.”
+In December of 1965, John Lennon and Paul McCartney released a song that author Barry Miles (in the book "Many Years From Now") called “one of the first hippie anthems.”
 For the rest of the '60s and until this day, “The Word” was, and is, “love.”

 Songwriting History